bytesbyt/puzzle-game/README.md

 ### Features Left to Implement

+In the future I will implement a feature that allows the user to access the completed image while the puzzle game is being played.

 ## Testing

 - Puzzle Game works in different browsers: Chrome, Firefox, Safari.
-- This page is responsive, looks good on all standard screen sizes usinf the devtool device toolbar.
+- This page is responsive, looks good on all standard screen sizes using the devtool device toolbar.

 ### Validator Testing